Creating a Safe Home Environment: A Comprehensive Guide to Fall Prevention

 Understanding the Risk Factors

 Before we can effectively prevent falls, we must understand why they happen.
 Fall risk is usually a combination of personal (intrinsic) factors and environmental (extrinsic) factors.
+Identifying these risks early is the first step in creating a safer living space.

 Room-by-Room Safety Assessment and Modifications

 A systematic approach to home safety is the most effective way to eliminate risks.
 Let's walk through the home and identify key areas for improvement.
+This "safety audit" should be conducted at least once a year, or whenever the senior experiences a change in health status.

 1. Living Areas, Hallways, and Stairs